oseeinz/aws-jenkins-terraform/README.md

 }
 ```
 ## Configure Anisible in Packer Provisioner
-* Make sure to specify the playbook and role path for ansible
+* Make sure to specify the playbook and role path for ansible in packer provisioner

 ## Plugins Required